MaherMuhtadi/Space-Invaders/README.md

 8. The game can track and display the player's current score and the highest score so far.
 The high score is updated in an external text file every time the game ends.

 ## Installation
-Make sure you follow the steps and run the program on a Windows machine.

 ### Prerequisites
 1. Download and install the latest version of [Python](https://www.python.org/downloads/) that is compatible with [PyGame](https://www.pygame.org/wiki/GettingStarted).